Most people make common credit card mistakes that end up costing them a lot of money. Learn how to avoid these mistakes

 1. Using your card to make cash withdrawals

-When you make a cash advance on your credit card you are borrowing money, and this is the most expensive way of doing so.
+When you make a cash advance on your credit card you are borrowing money, and this is the most expensive way of doing so, especially with rising interest rates.
 They are are four reasons why this is so costly.

 - If the ATM that you use for the cash withdrawal is not one that is owned by your bank you will probably have to pay a fee to use the ATM.